Your net worth is your financial health

 There’s a lot of financial literacy you can learn on your own

-There’s a lot of financial literacy you can learn on your own.
+You need financial literacy and there’s a lot you can learn on your own.
 In fact, if you’re interested in learning about money and finance, there are plenty of resources available to help you get started.

 The Federal Reserve offers some great basic advice on managing your personal finances with the goal of creating and maintaining a positive credit history.
 There are also plenty of great books out there that will introduce you to basic economic concepts, like how interest rates work and the importance of budgeting for saving.